Logo L&E Global

 As a general rule, remuneration is determined by mutual agreement.
 The salary is set forth in the individual employment contract, either concretely or by reference to a collective bargaining agreement.
 Furthermore, the contractual freedom of the parties to determine the remuneration by mutual agreement, is limited by public policy.
 A salary of less than two thirds of the relevant usual wage is contrary to public policy and such an agreement is generally considered to be void.

-However, the Vocational Training Act provides a statutory minimum salary of 515 EUR monthly in the first year of training.
-The statutory minimum salary will be subject to further annual increases, up to 620 EUR monthly in 2023.
+The Vocational Training Act provides a statutory minimum salary of 649 EUR monthly in the first year of training.
 Additionally, the monthly minimum salary increases by 18 % in the second year of training, up to 40 % in the fourth year of training.

 To support gender equality regarding remuneration, the core of the Remuneration Transparency Act is an individual right to information on remuneration.
 This right is granted to all employees working in establishments with more than 200 employees.